- Solicitors For Business

 How Do I Transfer My Claim to JMW?

-We cannot start any meaningful work on your case without the file from your former law firm, so it is vital that we have those papers.
+We cannot start any meaningful work on your case without the file from your former solicitors, so it is vital that we have those papers.

 Once the paperwork has been completed and we have received your file, our expert personal injury solicitors will thoroughly check through your file and start getting you on your way to the compensation you deserve.